-It’s unlikely that you can visit Vienna and see the majority of points of interest without hopping on the metro or a bus at any point as the city is quite large.
+It’s unlikely that you can visit Vienna and see the majority of points of interest without hopping on the metro, tram or bus at any point as the city is quite large.
 While you certainly can rely on your own two feet for a good portion of your time in Vienna, you’ll also need to get comfortable with using the robust public transit system.

-Like Salzburg, if you’re only planning on visiting the city of Vienna and don’t have plans to go on some far-flung or offbeat day trips, then you aren’t going to need to have your own vehicle.
+Like Salzburg, if you’re only planning a singular trip to Vienna and don’t have plans to go on some far-flung or offbeat day trips, then you aren’t going to need to have your own vehicle.
 In fact, having a car in Vienna as a tourist will likely prove more of a hindrance than a help.

 As mentioned above, don’t put your big Salzburg or Vienna decision simply on the affordability of bother cities as, in general, you won’t find much of a difference here.
 Neither city are the most affordable in Europe.
 In fact, they can be on the more expensive side and it can be difficult to really save money here, especially when compared to the prices in nearby cities like Budapest or Prague.

 One area where you might find Vienna more expensive when compared to Salzburg is public transport.
 I’ve already touched on this subject in the “accessibility” section above, but as Vienna is a much larger city you are going to need to spend a bit of cash on getting from point A to point B.

 While public transit is affordable, you could also end up spending quite a bit if you rely on taking taxis, for instance.
 This is completely avoidable in Salzburg.

 Besides that one point, however, you’ll find that Vienna and Salzburg have basically comparable prices across the board in things like accommodation, food etc.